You can get this post Architecture Presentation Board Tips as a printable pdf – click on the button below to get your copy!

 5 – Background

 Try to keep your background plain, unless it is featuring one of your key images.
+Architecture presentation board backgrounds can get a little busy and make it difficult to see the key details of the board.

 A white background will make your images and text stand out and look professional.
 Most of the board images I am sharing in this post feature white backgrounds, it is clear to see why.
 The information comes across well, and the background makes the visuals pop of the page.
 A background image can often be distracting, so make sure all the information is crystal clear if you decide to go down that route.